pachyderm/pachyderm/doc/examples/word_count/README.md

 ```
 Your scraper should automatically get started pulling these new sites (it won't rescrape Wikipedia).
 That will then automatically trigger the `map` and `reduce` pipelines to process the new data and update the word counts for all the sites combined.

-If you add a bunch more data and your pipeline starts to run slowly, you can crank up the parallism.
+If you add a bunch more data and your pipeline starts to run slowly, you can crank up the parallelism.
 By default, pipelines spin up one worker for each node in your cluster, but you can set that manually with the [parallelism spec](http://docs.pachyderm.io/en/latest/fundamentals/distributed_computing.html#controlling-the-number-of-workers-parallelism) field in the pipeline specification.
 Further, the pipelines are already configured to spread computation across the various workers with `"glob": "/*".
 Check out our [spreading data across workers docs](http://docs.pachyderm.io/en/latest/fundamentals/distributed_computing.html#spreading-data-across-workers-glob-patterns) to learn more about that.